aneeshnaik/lintsampler/docs/source/theory/inverse_sampling_kd.md

 Then, to draw a sample $\mathbf{X}\sim p(\mathbf{x})$, we first draw a 1D sample along the first dimension $X_0 \sim p(x_0)$ using the univariate sampling procedure described in the previous section.
 Next, we draw a second 1D sample $X_1 \sim p(x_1 | x_0=X_0)$, then $X_2 \sim p(x_2 | x_0=X_0, x_1=X_1)$, and so on until the dimensions are exhausted.[^dimdep]

+As in the univariate case, when the quantile functions for all of the conditional distributions are known, this procedure is an extremely rapid way of generating multivariate samples.
+However, when this is not the case and the quantile function is to be obtained numerically, the computational expense of the $k$-dimensional numerical integration grows rapidly with the number of dimensions.

 ## Example: Setup